-Perhaps most importantly, he made just one blended Barolo despite having holdings in such prestigious crus as Canubbi and Rocche di La Morra.
+Perhaps most importantly he made just one blended Barolo despite having holdings in such prestigious crus as Canubbi and Rocche dell'Annunziata.
 This is perhaps the most traditional aspect of the Bartolo Mascarello philosophy: the belief that the most balanced, complete Barolo is crafted from the varying qualities of different sites.